AAReynosoG/AAReynosoG/README.md

 ###

 <p align="left">I'm a Software Development Engineering student, passionate about web development, infrastructure, and database management.
-Open to learn new things — new knowledge for a new life.</p>
+Open to learn new technologies — new knowledge for a new life.</p>

 ###